Remod-org/CCTVControl/README.md

 ### Commands

-- `/cctv` - When in range (3m) of a Computer Station, will add any local cameras in range (200m) of the station that the user owns
+- `/cctv` - When in range (2m) of a Computer Station, will add any local cameras in range (200m) of the station that the user owns
+- `/cctv clear` - When in range (2m) of a Computer Station, will clear that station's list.
 - `/cctvlist` - Admin command to list ALL cameras

+Note that /cctv commands can also be run from F1 console while mounted to a station.

+When you run /cctvlist from RCON, the plugin will do it's scan from the center of the map and should (now) display the list correctly.

 ### Permission

 - `cctvcontrol.use` = Allows use of the /cctv command to add cameras to a computer station.
+- `cctvcontrol.admin` = Allows /cctv user to add all cameras, regardless of owner.
-- `cctvcontrol.admin` = Allows admin list of ALL cameras, regardless of owner.
+- `cctvcontrol.list` = Allows admin list of ALL cameras, regardless of owner using /cctvlist.

 ### Configuration